 Some investments give the issuer the option to call or redeem an investment before its maturity date.
 If an issuer calls or redeems an investment during a time of declining interest rates, a Fund might have to reinvest the proceeds in an investment offering a lower yield, and therefore it might not benefit from any increase in value as a result of declining interest rates.
 Leverage Risk.
 Leverage is investment exposure that exceeds the initial amount invested.
 The loss on a leveraged investment may far exceed a Fund's principal amount invested.
 Leverage can magnify a Fund's gains and losses and, therefore, increase its volatility.
 There is no guarantee that a Fund will use leverage, or when it does, that a Fund's leveraging strategy will be successful.
 A Fund cannot guarantee that the use of leverage will produce a high return on an investment.
 This requirement limits the amount of leverage a Fund may have at any one time, but it does not eliminate leverage risk.
 Liquidity Risk.
 In certain circumstances, it may be difficult for a Fund to purchase and sell particular portfolio investments due to infrequent trading in such investments.
 The prices of such securities may experience significant volatility, make it more difficult for a Fund to transact significant amounts of such securities without an unfavorable impact on prevailing market prices, or make it difficult for the Sub-Adviser to dispose of such securities at a fair price at the time the Sub-Adviser believes it is desirable to do so.
-In addition, a Fund's ability to take advantage of other market opportunities and adversely affect the value of a Fund's portfolio holdings.
-A Fund's investments in ETPs also may be subject to trading halts caused by extraordinary market volatility pursuant to "circuit breaker" rules.
+In addition, a Fund's investments in ETNs and certain other ETPs may be subject to restrictions on the amount and timing of any redemptions.
+A Fund's investments in such securities may restrict a Fund's ability to take advantage of other market opportunities and adversely affect the value of a Fund's portfolio holdings.
+A Fund's investments in certain ETPs also may be subject to trading halts caused by extraordinary market volatility pursuant to "circuit breaker" rules.